 Artificial grass is common on balconies because it's soft, barefoot-friendly, and spruces up the look of your space.
 Turf doesn't have the same care needs as natural grass, so you can install it in many places including balconies and patios.
 Below are just a few of the many reasons people opt into the installation of artificial grass on balconies, rooftops, and patios!

 Enhance Your Space

 Installing artificial grass on your balconies, rooftops, and patios also brings a softer and safer surface.
 Concrete and wood surfaces can become very slippery when wet and pose a dangerous risk.
 Laying down turf can help avoid mold and mildew growth on your deck as well.
 Drain core is installed underneath the turf to alleviate the area of moisture quickly.
 Also, artificial grass is significantly less slippery than concrete or wood when wet.
-Your new grass will also leave the area bare-foot friendly!

 Maintaining your freshly installed grass is quick and simple.
 Because it's artificial, there is no need to keep it trimmed or watered.
 How nice does that sound?
 The turf can be cleaned like most indoor surfaces, it can even be vacuumed - yes you heard that right.
 For any unwanted leaves or foliage, you can simply pick them up by hand or use a rake to form a pile.
 For light spills or pet messes, we recommend using water and a cleaning solution to rinse the area.
 Don't worry, your drainage system will soak up the moisture.